-These documents that are being processed by Births, Deaths & Marriages (BDM) department directly have very specific requirements as to how they are to be processed.
-A Justice of the Peace can sign your documents only if they are operating from within a Police Station as it is a requirement that the documents are checked and stamped by police in addition to the Justice of the Peace signature.
+These documents that are being processed by Births, Deaths & Marriages (BDM) department directly have very specific requirements as to how they are to be processed and a Justice of the Peace (JP) is usually able to help you.
+A JP can sign your documents and can assist with meeting the requirement that the documents are checked and stamped and signed as per the requirements.
 It is always best to check by calling the Justice of the Peace or Document Signing Station.

 Justices of the Peace in Victoria are authorised under Victorian legislation and usually cannot complete documents required by a foreign jurisdiction.
 There are exceptions however so check with the agency to see if it is acceptable to them for a Victorian Justice of the Peace to complete the documentation.